Cecilija-Simic-Rihtnesberg/Cecilija-Simic-Rihtnesberg/README.md

 ### Work experience / Education:

-I have a master's degree in fine art and have also studied Political science.
-For many years I have worked with intellectual property at several patent offices here in Stockholm and have two own patents.
-I also have business experience, a company that designed mother & child clothing, you can find the company at this address www.cecilijas.com.
+I have a Master's Degree in Fine Art and have also studied Political Science.
+For many years I have worked with Intellectual Property at several patent offices here in Stockholm and have two own patents.
+I also have business experience, a company that designed mother & child clothing. www.cecilijas.com

 ### About me: